web-infra-dev/modern.js/packages/document/main-doc/docs/en/guides/topic-detail/generator/new/use.md

 ?
 Please select the feature name: Enable Storybook
 ```

-After execution, Storybook plugin dependencies will be installed in the project, and the `storybook` command will be added.
+After running, Storybook plugin dependencies will be installed in the project, and the `storybook` command will be added.
 A `stories` directory will be created for Storybook module development, along with prompt information for registering Storybook plugins.

 ## Monorepo